nginxinc/kubernetes-ingress/examples/custom-resources/service-insight/README.md

 ## Deployment

-[Install NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/).
-Remember to uncomment the `-enable-service-insight` option.
+[Install NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/), and uncomment the `-enable-service-insight` option: this will allow Service Insight to interact with it.

-Enable access to the Ingress Controller.
-Examples below use the `nodeport` service.
+The examples below use the `nodeport` service.

 ## Configuration